rougin/slytherin/UPGRADE.md

  }
 ```

-### Transition to PSR-15 (HTTP middlewares)
+### Transition to the official PSR-15 implementation

-The `Middleware` has been reworked due to the transition to the PSR-15 implementation.
+The `Middleware` has been reworked due to the transition to the official PSR-15 implementation (`psr/http-server-middleware`).
 The `MiddlewareInterface` has been changed and it should be compatible with the various implementations of PSR-15:

 ``` diff
  namespace Rougin\Slytherin\Middleware;